 This basic course familiarizes students with a variety of culturally appropriate assessment methods and instruments, including systematic observation of typically and non-typically developing children.
 The course addresses the development and use of formative and summative assessment and evaluation instruments to ensure comprehensive quality of the total environment for children, families, and the community.
-Students will develop skills for evaluating the assessment process and involving other teachers, professionals, and families in the process.
+Students will develop skills for evaluating the assessment process and involving other teachers, professionals and families in the process.

-ECED 1130 Family & Community Collaboration
+ECED1130: Family & Community Collab

 This beginning course examines the involvement of families and communities from diverse cultural and linguistic backgrounds in early childhood programs.
-Ways to establish collaborative relationships with families in early childhood settings are discussed.
+Ways to establishes collaborative relationships with families in early childhood settings is discussed.
 Families' goals and desires for their children will be supported through culturally responsive strategies.